FraJoMen/GA-cal/README.md

 In the GitHub repository, you will find the following:
   1. a copy of the **User manual** can also be downloaded from the website ....
 If you use GA-cal, please cite this reference in your work (books, articles, reports, etc.).
   2. the **GA-cal Source code** folder contains the files necessary for compiling the program and creating the executable file.
 In particular, the folder contains the project developed with the Code::Blocks environment and the Fortran code.
 The compilation has been tested and developed using Gfortran.
-  3. the folder **Examples of use** contains material helpful in familiarizing and getting started with GA-cal.
+  3. the folder **Examples** contains material helpful in familiarizing and getting started with GA-cal.

 ## Reference articles.